 As his passion for skiing deepened, Jamie became intimate with the Sierras.
 In 1999, he scored the dream job of a lifetime as office manager and tail guide for a first-year heli ski operation in Alaska.
 It was in that season that his love for the big mountains was forever solidified.
 This led him to living for five years in the Andes of Argentina where he refurbished an old wine vineyard, the beginning of Jamie’s ongoing involvement with community-supporting businesses.
 He then relocated to Patagonia, developing a vacation rental business and several philanthropic projects to empower the local community.
 With first descents in both the Andes and Chugach, Shecky has a strong pioneering spirit.
 He is honored to serve on the advisory board for the Center for Sustainable Tourism, a board member for Incorporate Olympic Valley and a Climate Reality Project 100% Committed Pro Snow Ambassador.

 Jamie was nominated for a SAMMY in 2014, awarded to emerging stars in the ski industry.
 In 2017, he completed the Climate Reality Leadership program with Former Vice President Al Gore.
-He is committed to leaving the world a better place than he found it and believes skiing can play a major role.
+He is committed to leaving the world a better place than he found it and believes making skiing cool again can play a major role.
 As an Initiating Founding Partner of Mountain Rider’s Alliance, it is his dream come true to see the MRA global collaborative effort proving that great places to ski can also be stewards of our communities and environment.